 Director Jayson Thiessen deserves a great big hug for keeping the adventure moving and juggling multiple characters and personalities.
 Some of the action scenes may be a bit intense for the youngest of viewers, but not to worry -- there's always a rainbow and a smile just around the corner.

 Preceding "My Little Pony: The Movie" is a short film, "Hanazuki: Full of Treasures," featuring more Hasbro toys as they encounter a friendly monster.

-The film contains drug references and occasional profane and crude language.
-The Catholic News Service classification is A-III -- adults.
-The Motion Picture Association of America rating is PG-13 -- parents strongly cautioned.
-Some material may be inappropriate for children under 13.
+The film contains mild cartoonish action and brief bathroom humor.
+The Catholic News Service classification is A-I, general patronage.
+The Motion Picture Association of America rating is PG, parental guidance suggested.
+Some material may not be suitable for children.